 - (a) The Statutory Powers Procedure Act, requires that a witness be informed of his right to object pursuant to the Canada Evidence Act.
 The Canada Evidence Act indicates that a witness shall be excused from answering questions on the basis that the answer may be incriminating.
 Further, answers provided during the hearing are not admissible against the witness in any criminal trial or proceeding.
-This information should be provided to the applicant/permit holder as part of the Notice of Hearing. - (b) The Hearing is a formal procedure.
-However, the evidence before the Board is not required to be given under oath or affirmation. - (c) The Board may authorize receiving a copy rather than the original document.
+This information should be provided to the applicant as part of the Notice of Hearing. - (b) It is the decision of the hearing members as to whether information is presented under oath or affirmation.
+It is not a legal requirement.
+The applicant must be informed of the above, prior to or at the start of the hearing. - (c) The Board may authorize receiving a copy rather than the original document.
 However, the Board can request certified copies of the document if required. - (d) Privileged information, such as solicitor/client correspondence, cannot be heard.
-Information that is not directly within the knowledge of the speaker (hearsay), if relevant to the issues of the hearing, can be heard. - (e) The Board may take into account matters of common knowledge such as geographic or historic facts, times measures, weights, etc. or generally recognized scientific or technical facts, information or opinions within its specialized knowledge without hearing specific information to establish their truth.
+Information that is not directly within the knowledge of the speaker (hearsay), if relevant to the issues of the hearing, can be heard. - (e) The Board may take into account matters of common knowledge such as geographic or historic facts, times measures, weights, etc or generally recognized scientific or technical facts, information or opinions within its specialized knowledge without hearing specific information to establish their truth.